Open-Attestation/documentation-website/website/docs/developer-section/libraries/remote-files/open-attestation-cli.md

 <!-- - `--config-template-url` option to provide a path to reference a config template file hosted on a public url.
 - `--config-template-path` option to provide a path to reference a config template file locally. -->

-There are two ways of using this command to generate a config file, both in which, will return a new config file with sandbox DNS, updated document store and updated token registry.
+There are 2 ways of using this command to generate a config file, both in which, will return a new config file with sandbox DNS, updated document store and updated token registry.

-#### Method 1: Using the config-template-url option (recommended)
+#### Method 1: Using config-template-url option (recommended)

 These are the reference config templates: